revs87/propertyprice-mockup-and/README.md

 - Single Source of Truth in a Room database
 - Reactive Navigation (Flow listeners for navigation events)
 - Reactive Error Handling: One Time Events from Data to Presentation
+- Reactive stream of emission from Rates to keep prices in sync with currency rates

 ### 📲 UI